-- Students will explore different genres of music through a silent disco. - Students will understand the use of technology in music listening and performance. - Students will express themselves creatively through movement. - Students will develop an understanding of rhythm and tempo by dancing to various music tracks.
+- Students will understand the concept and technology behind a silent disco. - Students will explore different genres of music through a silent disco. - Students will express themselves creatively through movement.

 What is a Silent Disco

 A Silent Disco provides a space where everybody listens to music via their own wireless headset, which offers a choice of different playlists and volume levels.
 While to the outside world, it is SILENT.
 The idea is to provide an environment whereby people with diverse sensory needs can participate with their peers.